-4. Barry Commoner Center for Health and the Environment-SUSPENDED FOR COVID The Barry Commoner Center for Health and the Environment, located on the Queens College campus, conducts research on urban environmental problems and environmental health Job Description: The Center offers the opportunity to learn about public health policy through various programs, including its Air Quality Monitoring Program, which tracks pollutants at 150 sites; and its Latino/immigrant workplace health program (Spanish language skills required).
+3. Barry Commoner Center for Health and the Environment The Barry Commoner Center for Health and the Environment, located on the Queens College campus, conducts research on urban environmental problems and environmental health Job Description: The Center offers the opportunity to learn about public health policy through various programs, including its Air Quality Monitoring Program, which tracks pollutants at 150 sites; and its Latino/immigrant workplace health program (Spanish language skills required).
 Hours: To be determined Website: Barry Commoner Center for Health and the Environment

-5. NYC City Councilmember Costa Constantinides Costa Constantinides is the Council member for the 22nd District of the New York City Council.
-He is a Democrat.
-The district includes Astoria, East Elmhurst, part of Long Island City, Rikers Island and part of Woodside in Queens.
-He serves as chair of the Environmental Protection Committee.
-Job Description: Environmental Studies interns focus on assisting the Council member with his work for the Environmental Protection Committee.
-Duties include researching and reporting on legislation and policies related to issues such as sustainability, climate change, and environmental justice; writing committee reports; setting up committee meetings.
-Interns may work either at the Astoria or the City Hall office. **Laptop is not mandatory but strongly preferred.
+4. NYC City Council Environmental Protection Committee Environmental Studies interns focus on assisting the Council member with his work for the Environmental Protection Committee.
+Duties include researching and reporting on legislation and policies related to issues such as sustainability, climate change, and environmental justice; writing committee reports; setting up committee meetings. **Laptop is not mandatory but strongly preferred.
 Hours: 7-8 hours/week; M-F Website: http://council.nyc.gov/d22/html/members/home.shtml

 SCEDC’s primary focus is to provide financial assistance to not-for-profit organizations that make valuable contributions to the health and well being of the residents of Suffolk County.
 Job Description: Interns assist with administrating, updating and operationalizing Suffolk County’s green energy and sustainability plans.
 Hours: 7-8/week; M-F Website: http://www.suffolkcountylandbank.org/